DanElkoni/chem-calculator/README.md

 # **chem-calculator**
 ## **Small chemistry calculator to help anyone who needs it!**
-Heres a small chemistry calculator to help with all kinds of chemistry calculations!</br>
+Heres a small chemistry calculator to help with all kinds of chemistry calculations!
+Feel free to change around, mess with the code, and try your own functions.
+If you do distribute or use **ANY** of this code for commercial purposes, all I ask is you link this github page.
+Thanks for stopping by!</br>
 Developed by Fallvirus009 (Daniel Elkoni)
 ## **UPDATE LOG:**
 ### **Chemistry Calculator v0.0.1:**
 Has some features currently, gonna expand and add gui along the line